 Robbie Stevenson, far left, of Largs Dementia Friendly praised the new Message in a Bottle help tubs as potential lifesaversRobbie Stevenson, far left, of Largs Dementia Friendly praised the new Message in a Bottle help tubs as potential lifesavers (Image: Newsquest)

-Largs Dementia Friendly chairman Robbie Stevenson said: "This is brilliant news that the message in a bottle tubs are going to be available across the region, and it is very helpful when the emergency services access this when looking for a missing person, and could make all the difference."
+Largs Dementia Friendly chairman Robbie Stevenson said: "This is brilliant news that the message in a bottle tubs are going to be available across the region, and it is very helpful for the emergency services, and could make all the difference."

 More information about their distribution across Ayrshire will be available on the Police Scotland Facebook page from Friday, November 8.